flutter/website/src/get-started/codelab.md

 * Used hot reload for a faster development cycle.
 * Implemented a stateful widget.
 * Created a lazily loaded, infinite scrolling list.
+* Learned about basic accessibility terms such as screen readers.

 If you would like to extend this app, proceed to
 [part 2][] on the